Murray Bartlett

-Murray Bartlett (born c.
-1971) is an Australian actor.
+Murray Bartlett (born March 20, 1971) is an Australian actor.
 He became known for starring as a luxury resort manager in the first season of the HBO dark comedy series The White Lotus (2021), for which he won a Primetime Emmy Award for Outstanding Supporting Actor in a Limited or Anthology Series or Movie.
 He gained further recognition for his role as Nick De Noia in the Hulu miniseries Welcome to Chippendales (2022), and Frank in the episode "Long, Long Time" of the HBO drama series The Last of Us (2023), receiving Primetime Emmy Award nominations for both.

 Bartlett has also appeared in the HBO comedy-drama series Looking (2014–2015), the Netflix revival series Tales of the City (2019), the Apple TV+ series Physical (2021–2023) and the second season of Hulu anthology series Nine Perfect Strangers (2025).
+He has a recurring role in the Apple TV series Maximum Pleasure Guaranteed (2026).

 Early life and education

 Bartlett was born in Sydney, New South Wales, around 1971.
 When he was four years old, he moved with his family to Perth, Western Australia.

 He attended John Curtin College of the Arts in Fremantle, where he graduated from the drama program in 1988.
 Upon graduating, he was admitted to the National Institute of Dramatic Art in Sydney.